BFSSI-Bioinformatics-Lab/EnteroTyper/README.md

-# Enterobase Typer
+# EnterobaseTyper

-This is a script to type assemblies according to schemes retrieved from Enterobase.
+This is a set of scripts to type assemblies according to schemes retrieved from Enterobase.

+Scripts to compare samples according to typing results are forthcoming.

 Enterobase databases can be manually retrieved with [EnterobasePull](https://github.com/bfssi-forest-dussault/EnterobasePull).
 Database files retrieved from Enterobase can be automatically formatted via makeblastdb by the typer script.